-- Any action or situation which recklessly or intentionally endangers mental or physical health, deprives an individual of basic needs, or involves forced consumption of any substance for the purpose of initiation into or affiliation with any organization. - Any other act or series of acts which cause or is likely to cause bodily or physical harm or danger. - Mistreatment by playing stunts or practicing abusive, humiliating or ridiculing tricks that subject an individual to personal indignity, humiliation or ridicule. - Harassment by exacting unnecessary, disagreeable or difficult work or harassment by banter, ridicule or criticism.
-Some examples of such prohibited activities are as follows: - o abnormal or unusual dress, grooming, or haircuts - performing unusual or abnormal acts - excessive or unusual physical exercise - o oral harassment or abuse
+Additionally, D'Youville expand the definition of Hazing to include: any other act or series of acts which cause or is likely to cause bodily or physical harm or danger.
+This includes:

+- Mistreatment by playing stunts or practicing abusive, humiliating or ridiculing tricks that subject an individual to personal indignity, humiliation or ridicule. - Harassment by exacting unnecessary, disagreeable or difficult work or harassment by banter, ridicule or criticism.
+Some examples of such prohibited activities are as follows: - o abnormal or unusual dress, grooming, or haircuts - o performing unusual or abnormal acts - o excessive or unusual physical exercise - o oral harassment or abuse